 During the third phase, the concrete starts gaining stiffness quickly and heat is released due to the chemical reactions.
 A few hours after the beginning of phase 3, the concrete becomes solid, marking the final setting time.

 Read more about the cement hydration phases here.

 Different factors can affect the setting times.
 This can be, for example, water/cement ratio, temperature conditions, and admixtures.

 The water/cement ratio has a big impact on the setting time of your concrete and its overall performance and quality.

 Concrete mixes with lower water/cement ratios generally have faster setting times.
 However, these may be harder to work with as they start hardening earlier; thus, it it necessary to do all the finishing operations faster.
-On the other hand, concrete mixes with higher water/cement ratios have slower setting times.
-This can be an advantage as you have more time before the concrete starts hardening.
-However, too much water affects the final strength of the concrete and may cause delays as the concrete will need more time before the concrete finishers can start working on it.
+On the other hand, mixes with higher water/cement ratios have slower setting times.
+This can be an advantage as you have more time before it starts hardening.
+However, too much water affects the final strength of the concrete and may cause delays as it will need more time before the concrete finishers can start working on it.